Norby (TV series)

 Norby is an American sitcom that aired on NBC from January 5 to April 6, 1955.
 The first television series filmed in color, it was created by David Swift and lasted one season and 13 episodes.

 Premise

 Pearson Norby is the vice president in charge of small loans at a small-town bank in Pearl River, New York.
 At the bank, he works with Mr. Rudge, another vice president and efficiency expert, and Wahleen Johnson, the telephone operator.
-Some sources claim the bank is run by an unnamed Bank President, while others identify Mrs. Maude Endles as its president.
+Some sources claim the bank is run by an unnamed president, while others identify Mrs. Maude Endles as its president.
 Norby lives in Pearl River with his wife Helen, daughter Diane, and son Hank.
 Bobo and Maureen live next door to the Norbys.